SpeciesFileGroup/taxonworks_doc/docs/about/citing-taxonworks.md

 ## Data

-## Data in TaxonWorks
+For each citation consider the following possibilities / options for citing:

-For each:
+  1- a) some data; b) all data
-  1- a) Some data; b) All data
+  2- a) data retrieved in real time; b) archived somewhere { WHERE }
-  2- a) In real time; b) archived somewhere { WHERE }
+  3- a) data Via API; b) native TW interface; c) Via some public interface { HOW }; d) after some time at Zenodo

-  3- a) Via API; b) native TW interface; c) Via some public interface { HOW }; d) after some time at Zenodo
+### Use Cases

-Data in any instance of TaxonWorks, ever, destroyed or not (cross project)
+- citing data in any instance of TaxonWorks, ever, destroyed or not (cross project)
-Data in a single instance of TaxonWorks
+- citing data in a single instance of TaxonWorks
-Data in a single project
+- citing data in a single project

-Use case examples
+### Use case (mock) examples

 - 1a
 McElrath TC, Thomas MC, & Yoshida T. 2021. `<scope of data>` extracted from `<project name>` curated in TaxonWorks [software].
 Retrieved `<date>` from `<URL, e.g. https://sfg.taxonworks.org/>`.  { Best practices, the from URL is not a generic TW server link }